crux-bphc/CMS-Android/CONTRIBUTING.md

 10. Add stub changelog notes for the next series of unreleased changes.
 Once again, create a commit.
 However, this time, push only to `development`.

 **Note Regarding `master`**: `master` should always point to the latest release commit i.e a commit that updates the version number in the changelog and  any other files.
 The commit that master points to should also be tagged with the version number of that release.

+[//]: # (Global links i.e links that appear in more than one section)
+[changelog]: CHANGELOG.md
+[code-of-conduct]: code-of-conduct.md
+[license]: LICENSE